During our client conversations, we heard common issues related to operational excellence for entrepreneurial companies.

 We also came across an interesting website that make you think differently on this topic, Will Robots Take My Job?

 The current thinking is that operational excellence result from the triad of people, process, and technology.
 The most difficult element, experts say, is the people part.
 These interviews will delve into the importance of measurement and accountability in your people–the one factor you really can’t automate.
-Featuring Mush Khan of APS Plastics & Manufacturing; and John Cooney, Shareholder with Briggs & Veselka.
+Featuring Mush Khan of APS Plastics & Manufacturing; and John Cooney, Partner with Briggs & Veselka.

 Growing companies are often at the inflection point of building scale while maintaining their agility to respond to market conditions.
 In today’s “flat” world, size is no longer the same competitive advantage as it once was, as smaller companies have access to more technology, and more markets, than ever before.